Seems like the UK has very strict control over carrying knives in public places. And I’m OK with that.

-Butterfly knives are illegal in the UK.
-Known as ‘balisongs’ they originated in the Philippines.
+Butterfly knives are illegal in the UK, known as ‘balisongs’ and originated in the Philippines.
 They have the blade enclosed by the handle which is split down the middle to reveal the blade.
-With practice a person could deploy a butterfly knife very quickly making it an ideal concealed weapon.
+With practice, a person could deploy a butterfly knife very quickly making it an ideal concealed weapon.

-Any knife that has a concealed blade and designed to appear as an everyday object normally carried in a handbag or briefcase such as a comb, lipstick, writing instrument.
+Any knife that has a concealed blade and is designed to appear as an everyday object normally carried in a handbag or briefcase such as a comb, lipstick, or writing instrument.